-The State Records Center maintains temporary records on behalf of state agencies on a cost‐recovery basis.
+The State Records Center maintains temporary records on behalf of state agencies, USG institutions, and local governments on a cost‐recovery basis.
 Records in the State Records Center remain the property of the transferring agency at all times and access is restricted to authorized agency personnel.
-Permanent records may not be stored at the Center without prior authorization from the Director of the Division of Archives and History.
+Permanent records may not be stored at the Center without prior authorization from the Director of the Georgia Archives.

 State of Georgia Records Center

 7815 Third Flag Parkway

 Deliveries Accepted: 8 AM - 11:30 AM and 1:30 PM - 3:30 PM.